-- (3) Addition to a structure that increases the floor area thirty-five (35%) percent or more of the existing structure. - (4) Addition to a structure that increases the floor area thirty-five (35%) percent or more of the existing structure. - iv) The construction of public or private off-street parking areas in districts where they are permitted as set forth in this ordinance. - b) Director shall have the authority to exempt requirements for a development plan, or exempt the development plan all together, if no physical or minimal change to property or structures on the property is occurring. - 3) GENERAL STANDARDS OF REVIEW.
+- (4) Addition to a structure that increases the floor area thirty-five (35%) percent or more of the existing structure. - iv) The construction of public or private off-street parking areas in districts where they are permitted as set forth in this ordinance. - b) Director shall have the authority to exempt requirements for a development plan, or exempt the development plan all together, if no physical or minimal change to property or structures on the property is occurring. - 3) GENERAL STANDARDS OF REVIEW.
 Development plans shall be reviewed taking into account the following standards: - a) Compatibility with surrounding land uses. - b) Consistency with the Comprehensive Plan. - c) Compliance with all applicable requirements of this ordinance. - d) Availability of sanitary sewer, water, storm water drainage, and any other utilities as deemed necessary. - e) Management of traffic in a manner favorable to the health, safety, convenience, and harmonious development of the community, with particular emphasis on the following factors: - i) The design and location of proposed street and highway access points and sidewalks to minimize safety hazards and congestion. - ii) The capacity of adjacent existing streets and highways and sidewalks to safely and efficiently handle traffic projected to be generated by the proposed development. - iii) The coordination of entrances, streets, sidewalks, and internal traffic circulation facilities in the development plan with existing and planned streets and adjacent developments. - iv) Other factors provided for in this ordinance. - 4) DEVELOPMENT PLAN REVIEW PROCEDURE. - a) Overview.
-The Development Plan Review Process consists of five (5) major steps in the following order: - i) Preliminary meeting with staff; - ii) Submittal of the Conceptual Development Plan and/or Preliminary Plat; - iii) Technical Advisory Committee (TAC) review; - iv) Community Development Director approval; - v) Submission of the Final Plat which serves as the administrative approval.
+The Development Plan Review Process consists of five (5) major steps in the following order: - i) Preliminary meeting with staff; - ii) Submittal of the Conceptual Development Plan and/or Preliminary Plat; - iii) Technical Advisory Committee (TAC) review; - iv) Community Development Director approval; and - v) Submission of the Final Plat which serves as the construction drawings and administrative approval.
 The Preliminary Plat must always precede the Final Plat process. - b) Application and Meeting with Staff.
 The applicant shall first set up a meeting with staff to discuss submittal of a Preliminary and to obtain a schedule, guidance and requirements for submittal. - c) Preliminary Plat Application.
 The Conceptual Development Plan submittal shall include the following items: